 If you cancel any of your cover, we won't automatically provide you with any cover again, even if your employment situation changes.

-Your eligibility checklist to receive default cover automatically1
+Your eligibility checklist to receive default cover automatically

-1 See eligibility for default cover on pages 11 to 13.
+1 See eligibility for default cover on the following pages.
 Terms and conditions for cover is available from page 14.

 Default cover